Can I buy a home with a 700 credit score?

 As we mentioned above, 700 is in the “good credit score” range for FICO scores.
-So lenders aren’t likely to ding you for it.
+So mortgage lenders aren’t likely to ding you for it.

 But a 700 FICO score might not give you much of an edge when shopping for mortgage rates, either.
 In fact, mortgage data firm Ellie Mae estimates that more than 70% of conventional home buyers have FICO scores over 750.

-If you want the best rate possible, it might be worth trying to raise your score by at least a few points before applying.
+If you want the best mortgage rate possible, it might be worth trying to raise your credit score by at least a few points before applying.

 Strategies to raise your score above 700

 The single biggest element in the calculation of your FICO score is avoidance of late payments.
-That’s because payment history and on-time payments make up 35% of your score.
+That’s because payment history and on-time payments make up 35% of your credit score.

 But, with your 700 FICO score, you probably already know that.
 So let’s assume you’ll continue doing so.

 What else can you do?
 Well, here are some do’s and don’ts.

 You must keep your credit utilization below 30%.
 Below that 30%, further improvements will earn you only a few points.
 But a few points is a lot in these circumstances.
 By coincidence, 30% is also the proportion of your score that credit card balances influence.